Design effective evacuation commands

 - Preparation: Shout initial commands that emphasize an initial action by the passengers, such as “heads down, stay down!” or “Grab ankles, stay down!”

 - Evaluate: Assess outside conditions while shouting passengers to stay back.
+Tell ABPs to help hold passengers back.
 Assuming it is safe to open the door, open the door while shouting for passengers to stay back.

 - Initiate evacuation: After the door is fully open with Gust Lock engaged, the manual backup handle has been pulled, and the slide is ready for use, shout action instructions to the ABP’s, then direct them to “Go!”